jjppof/goldensun_html5/README.md

 **See the [DEMO](https://jjppof.github.io/goldensun_html5/index).** Prefer to use Chrome based browsers.

 - **This repository is just the engine**.
-I'm not planning to do maps, animations, items etc. Content here is just enough to show the functionalities.
+I'm not planning to do many maps, animations, items etc. Content here is just enough to show the functionalities.
 - People should be able to make a GS like game without any programming skills with this project.
-- Feel free to help!
-Check what I need help [here](https://github.com/jjppof/goldensun_html5/projects).
+- **WE NEED HELP!** Check what we need help [here](https://github.com/jjppof/goldensun_html5/projects).
 Please, reach me if you want to do so.
 - The goal of this project is not to do exactly the same engine as GS, but very similar.
 - If you found any bug, please create an [issue](https://github.com/jjppof/goldensun_html5/issues/new) for it.
 - Issues are not very well explained, feel free to reach me for details about them.